Idaea humiliata

 Idaea humiliata, the Isle of Wight wave, is a moth of the family Geometridae.
+It is found in Europe and Western Asia.

+Distribution

-It is found in Europe.
-This species was found on the Isle of Wight but became extinct around 1931.
-There was one sighting in Portsmouth in 1954 but the moth appears to be currently extinct in the United Kingdom.
+True to its name, this species was once found on the Isle of Wight, England, but became extinct there around 1931.
+There was one sighting in Portsmouth in 1954, but the moth appears to be currently extirpated from the United Kingdom.

+Description

 The species has a wingspan of 19–22 mm.
-The adults fly in one generation in July.
+In the UK, the adults flew in one generation in July.
+"The caterpillar overwinters.
+The moths fly from June (rarely late May) to mid-August."

+Diet

 The larvae feed on knotgrass, dandelion and dock in captivity.
 It is unknown what the natural foodplant is.